yext/pages-starter-react-locations/README.md

 Contains a single `ci.json` file.
 This file defines how the Yext CI system will build your project.
 It is not used during local dev.
 However, it is used when running a local production build (i.e. `yext pages build`).

 NOTE: A `features.json` file will automatically be generated during CI build for you based on the template configs defined in your templates.
-If this file doesn't exist then `yext pages build` will implicitly generate a new one when it calls `npm run build` (defined in `sites-config/ci.json`).
+If this file doesn't exist then `yext pages build` will implicitly generate a new one when it calls `npm run build:local` (defined in `sites-config/ci.json`).
 In the recommended devleopment flow with `npm run dev`, the `features.json` will be automatically generated.

 NOTE: After changing your stream definitions, you should rerun `yext pages generate` and `yext pages generate-text-data` to ensure your local build pulls in the required data from the Knowledge Graph